What CRC Actually Reviews

 Findings & Evidence

-Each issue identified by CRC is clearly defined, supported by data, and presented with full context.
+Each payroll issue identified by CRC is clearly defined, supported by data, and presented with full context — so you can understand what happened, where, and why.

-Rather than vague alerts, findings are structured with a clear explanation of what was detected, why it matters, and where it occurred — giving you the visibility needed to investigate with confidence.
+Rather than vague alerts, findings are structured with a clear explanation of the issue, its impact, and when it occurred — giving you confidence in the results.

-Supporting evidence is included for every finding, ensuring results are transparent, traceable, and easy to validate.
+Supporting evidence is included for every finding, ensuring payroll errors and inconsistencies are transparent, traceable, and easy to validate.

 FULL CONTEXT PROVIDED